Sister City: Letterkenny, County Donegal, Ireland

 Several exchanges between the two communities have already taken place, and it is hoped the sister city relationship will grow and continue for generations to come.

 A documentary was produced during Elizabethtown's 175th anniversary, in partnership with the Elizabethtown Historical Society, to honor our heritage.
-To view a brief clip of this documentary, available in DVD and VHS, click the link to the left.
 If you would like to purchase the full version of this historical video, contact the Elizabethtown Historical Society at 717-361-9382 for more information.